 Campus Ambassador

 Be the person who gets Tide going at your school.
-Get a referral link, early access, merch for top ambassadors, and a real reference for what you build.
+Earn $2 per verified signup ($3 after your first 25), get a $75 credit for every event you host, plus early access, merch, and a real reference for what you build.

 Apply below →Launch a new campus